If you are thinking about having an abortion (termination of pregnancy), you can self refer to Forth Valley Termination of Pregnancy Service.

 Pregnancies Over 20 Weeks

-If your ultrasound shows that you are between 20 and 24 weeks pregnant, we will help you access care in England.
-The British Pregnancy Advisory Service (BPAS) will organise everything for you, including travel and accommodation, as you will need to stay for at least two nights in the city where the procedure takes place.
-NHS Forth Valley covers all costs for you and for someone to travel with you for support.
+The legal limit for abortion in the UK is 24 weeks.
+In Scotland, procedures are currently not carried out over 20 weeks.
+If your ultrasound shows that you are between 20 and 24 weeks pregnant, we will support you to access care in England.
+While we understand this may feel overwhelming, the British Pregnancy Advisory Service (BPAS) will coordinate everything for you, including travel and accommodation, as you’ll need to stay for at least two nights in the city where the procedure takes place.

 Considering Your Options